nazwhale/who-is-naz-2/src/blog-posts/agency.md

 When it resurfaces later as a problem, their response is: “Yeah, I raised that weeks ago.” .
 They may as well have not bothered raising it at all.

-### Anti-Pattern: Complaining

-##### High Agency Example:

-A PM feels frustrated by delays due to unclear ownership between teams.
-They write a concise note outlining the problem, propose a possible new process, and call a short sync with key people to align.

-The frustration is seen as an opportunity to make something better.

-##### Low Agency Example:

-That same PM spends 10 minutes in a meeting listing out problems.
-No action points, no clear proposals—just a list of what's broken.

-Everyone leaves the meeting feeling demotivated, not clearer, and nothing moves forward.